Cinema of the Soviet Union: Historical outline

 In 1924 Nikolai Lebedev wrote a book on the history of film he says is "the first Soviet attempt at systematization of the meager available sources [on cinema] for the general reader".
 Along with other articles written by Lebedev and published by Pravda, Izvestia and Kino.
 In the book he draws attention to the funding challenges that follow nationalization of Soviet cinema.
 In 1925 all film organizations merged to form Sovkino.
 Under Sovkino the film industry was given a tax-free benefit and held a monopoly on all film-related exports and imports.

 Sergei Eisenstein's Battleship Potemkin was released to wide acclaim in 1925; the film was heavily fictionalized and also propagandistic, giving the party line about the virtues of the proletariat.
 The kinokomitet or "Film Committee" established that same year published translations of important books about film theory by Béla Balázs, Rudolf Harms and Léon Moussinac.

 One of the most popular films released in the 1930s was Circus.
 Immediately after the end of World War II, color movies such as The Stone Flower (1946), Ballad of Siberia (1947), and Cossacks of the Kuban (1949) were released.
 Other notable films from the 1940s include Alexander Nevsky and Ivan the Terrible.

-In the late 1950s and early 1960s Soviet cinema produced Ballad of a Soldier, which won the 1961 BAFTA Award for Best Film, and The Cranes Are Flying.
+The late 1950s and early 1960s marked changes in Soviet cinema.
+The period of de-Stalinization resulted in artists who had been purged being "rehabilitated" and their artistic credits being restored.
+This period marked a greater variety of topics depicted, decreasing censorship, and the development of more genre films in contrast to the socialist realism style prevalent under Stalin.
+The number of tickets sold was the primary way a film was deemed successful, but film professionals proposed considering other measures, such as financial success and relative popularity within less-popular genres.
+The Experimental Studio (ETK) opened in 1965 as an experiment in film production.
+The studio would rent sets as needed and would not have a permanent creative staff, but would instead employ artists by the project (in contrast to the overall Soviet film production system of the time).
+The studio would not receive artistic and efficiency bonuses as its method of payment, but would instead receive a percentage of the distribution of the film after it became profitable.
+This system was part of an increasing interest in developing individual artistic visions in film, along with the belief that different films would appeal to different subsets of the population rather than all films appealing to all moviegoers.
+This period produced Ballad of a Soldier, which won the 1961 BAFTA Award for Best Film, and The Cranes Are Flying.